The people of Scotland will soon decide in a referendum whether their country should become independent from the United Kingdom.

 Most opinion polls show that the viability of a post-independence Scottish economy will be the key factor in most people’s minds come September when the vote will take place.

-What the nationalists are trying to say to the people is that if we break away everything will be fine [and] you will still keep all the things that you actually want.
-But you can’t have it both ways.
+you will still keep all the things that you actually want.
+But you can’t have it both ways.”]

 The separatists point to Britain’s remaining North Sea oil reserves (90 per cent of which is in Scottish waters), tourism, finance and hi-tech manufacturing as being perfectly sufficient to keep the country’s economy afloat.
 Scotland could remain in a currency union with the rest of the UK and keep the pound sterling .